Hess Corporation (HES)

 Long-term

-Hess Corporation's long-term activity ratios, specifically the fixed asset turnover and total asset turnover, provide insights into the efficiency with which the company is utilizing its assets to generate revenue.
+Hess Corporation's long-term activity ratios indicate how efficiently the company is utilizing its assets to generate sales revenue.

 See also: